 The event is locally known as La Laia.
 Because of the many events held during these days, the event is enjoyable for people of all ages.
 There is something for everyone in this alluring festival.

-The main attractions at the event are The Correfocs (Fire runs through the streets), Castellers (Human Towers) and a lot of other traditional parades, concerts and much more.
+The main attractions at the event are The Correfocs (Fire runs through the streets), Castellers (Human Towers), a lot of other traditional parades, concerts, and much more.

-The event is held on the 9, 10, 11 and 12 February.
-All the activities are for free.
+The event is held on the 11, 12 & 13 February.
+All the activities are free entry.

 11. Steel Donkey Bike Tour